k1jst/riares-docs/beginners.md

 You can see a list of repeaters at NB1RI.net

-Any questions feel free to text, call or email.
+If you have any questions feel free to text or call me.

+73,

+K1JST Jeremy